rehierl/abstract-properties/13-x-document-trees/13-0-document-trees/1-1-doctree-terminology.md

 content.
 Based on that, one can describe the content of a document tree as what results from combining the unique bits and pieces each node in it holds.

+Furthermore, a document order is associated with some processing order that defines the order in which the nodes in the document tree must be visited in order to ensure that different implementations will produce the same results.
-In addition to that, a document order is (always) associated with a particular processing order.
-Based on that, any document tree can be understood to have a child order associated with it.
+Due to that processing order, any document tree can be understood to have a **child order** associated with it.

 Due to the above, one can use the description **unordered doctree** to refer to the tree order before embedding the doctree's child order.
 Likewise, one